 - For 2019, the median times for administration of clot busting medication was 43 minutes with 96.7 percent of patients receiving it within 60 minutes of emergency department arrival and 87.5 percent of patients receiving it within 45 minutes or less

-- Baylor Scott & White Memorial – Temple had 99.2 percent compliance with all American Heart Association/America Stroke Association Stroke Measures in 2019
+- Baylor Scott & White Medical Center – Temple had 99.2 percent compliance with all American Heart Association/America Stroke Association Stroke Measures in 2019

 - 82 patients were treated with clot busting (thrombolytic) medication in 2019